 During the residency experiences students are responsible for:

 - Travel to and from Charlotte, North Carolina

-At the heart of the online MAR degree is the conviction that relevant ministry experience within real life contexts under the supervision of caring, seasoned mentors is the vital ingredient in shaping the next generation of effective leaders for Christ.
-Toward that end, online MAR students engage in three Mentored Ministry rotations in their local ministry contexts that help them apply what they are learning while at the same time gaining valuable practical ministry experience.
+At the heart of the online MACM degree is the conviction that relevant ministry experience within real life contexts under the supervision of caring, seasoned mentors is the vital ingredient in shaping the next generation of effective leaders for Christ.
+Toward that end, online MACM students engage in three Mentored Ministry rotations in their local ministry contexts that help them apply what they are learning while at the same time gaining valuable practical ministry experience.